Mouse brain sections labeled for cortical neuronal subtypes (left) and glial subtype (right). Image credit: Omer Bayraktar

 Postdoc, imaging specialist and PhD student positions available and will be posted on Sanger jobs soon.
 Please contact Omer (sanger email) if interested.

 Omer is fascinated by the cellular complexity of the brain.
-He is interested in using large-scale approaches to map brain cell types, to identify how glial cells shape neuronal circuits and to discover cellular pathways affected in neurodevelopmental disorders.
+His research team is interested in using large-scale approaches to map brain cell types, to identify how glial cells shape neuronal circuits and to discover cellular pathways affected in neurodevelopmental disorders.

 The International Human Cell Atlas initiative aims to create comprehensive reference maps of all human cells—the fundamental units of life—as a basis for both understanding human health and diagnosing, monitoring, and treating disease.

-We measure, model, and modulate cell state.
-We use genome engineering and synthetic biology to create cell lines that can be employed for CRISPR/Cas9-based genetic screening and high throughput cell biology assays.
-We develop probabilistic models as well as software tools to accurately analyse the readouts.
+Our goal is to understand how genetic background influences outcome of mutations.
+To do so, we measure, model, and modulate cell state across healthy and disease-relevant human genetic diversity.
+In the lab, we develop tools for genetic perturbations, and use genome engineering and synthetic biology to create cell lines for screening cellular traits.
+In the office, we develop probabilistic models as well as software tools to accurately and efficiently analyse the readouts.